Universitat Internacional de Catalunya

 In person

-Classes will be held one per week with expert lecturers or presentations by different architects, technicians or users with disabilities working in the fields of accessibility, the removal of architectural barriers and communications, who will explain their experiences (through images and videos).
+Classes will be held once a week with specialist lecturers or presentations by different architects, technicians, or users with disabilities working in the field of Accessibility and the Removal of Architectural and Communication Barriers, where they will share their experiences (using images and videos).

 TRAINING ACTIVITYCOMPETENCESECTS CREDITS